-5. Finally let's look at some structures.
+5. Finally, and very importantly, take look at some structures.
 To sort the CSV file by interface score and take the top twenty, type:

+'''

-sort -t, -nk3 score\vs\rmsd.csv | head -n 20
+sort -t, -nk3 score_vs_rmsd.csv | head -n 20

+'''

 These should all be very low RMSD models.
 To compare a certain structure to the native in Pymol, use: